 Depending on how long your road trip is, you need to do a cost-benefit analysis of whether you need to take a car on loan or lease.
 Please note these are two very different things.
 You can check this car lease calculator to figure out what would work for you.

 Another important factor amongst the things to consider before going on a road trip is to make sure that your car and travel insurance is actionable in the area that you are doing the road trip.
 Read all terms and conditions clearly before embarking on a trip.
-Use an external insurance advisor if necessary.
+Use an external insurance advisor from Utility Saving Expert, if necessary.

 4. Ask others